-- GOODS & SERVICES TYPE: this item type allows you to attach entree items and apparel sizes to the selector for registrants, making this a great choice for ancillary good options
+- GOODS & SERVICES: this item type allows you to attach entree items and apparel sizes to the selector for registrants, making this a great choice for ancillary good options

 Click on an item to open its settings panel.
-You will see a mini tabbed menu on the left of the settings panel, with controls in the center of the panel:
+You will see a mini tabbed menu on the left of the settings panel:

-Here are some key features to take not of:
+Here are some key features to take note of:

 - LIMIT FOR THE EVENT: set a limit on this item's availability for the overall event